felixmulder/felixmulder.github.io/writing/2020-08-08-Revisiting-application-structure.md

   runReaderT m (loggerSet, Uncorrelated)
 ```

-Thanks to this structure, this allows us dispatch our effects at the "end of
+Thanks to this structure, we can dispatch our effects at the "end of
-the world".
-By selecting the functions from each interface that we want to use.
+the world" by using the functions from each interface we want to use.
+The instances we've defined for `ConsoleLogT` and `NoLoggingT` are considered
+before the pass-through instance due to the `OVERLAPPABLE` pragma.

 Here's an example from a service that logs things, submits metrics and reads
 messages from an SQS queue.